 After graduation, he joined the staff at the North Platte Experiment Station and earned national recognition for his research in dryland agriculture and on the conservation of soil moisture.

 He returned to the university in 1916 to be the first head of the department.
-In 1919 he was made chairman of the department and assistant director of the University of Nebraska Experiment Station in 1919.
+In 1919 he was made chairman of the department and assistant director of the University of Nebraska Experiment Station.

 In 1928, he was appointed dean of the College of Agriculture and director of the Experiment Station, a position he held until his retirement in 1948.
 Burr provided leadership during the drought and depression years and was influential in instituting many programs of interest to people in rural Nebraska.
 He played a role in establishing the soil conservation district and seed certification programs in Nebraska.